shinault/shizviz/README.md

 ```r
 devtools::install_github("shinault/shizviz")
 ```

 ## Available Visualizations

 The following commands call a visualization.
+* `bayesFormula()`: Runs a simulation of plot of the classic Bayes example, testing accuracy rare diseases.
 * `binomialApproximation()`: Creates a probability density plot to compare the binomial distribution to its approximations using the Normal distribution, the Poisson distribution, and the Normal distribution with a continuity correction.